VictorCallejas/Space_Odyssey/README.md

 Let's see first its chatbot function.

 The first time we talk with him we will make a brief questionnaire to better fit our preferences.
 This configuration can be changed whenever you want, simply by saying "change configuration".
 This is one of the best features of Hal.
-He does not need to say a specific phrase, but offers us an interaction as if it was a person, we could say "set settings" and also understand us.
+He does not need to say a specific phrase, but offers us an **interaction as if it was a person**, we could say "set settings" and also **understand us**.

 In case he does not understand you, because you have used very different words, Hal will respond "I did not understand that" (Fallback intent) and the developers will see this phrase, so he can be trained and the next time he will understand you.